-- 1. aims to provide the best possible patient care, based on evidence and in a culture that encourages continuous improvement; - 2. will listen to patients and understand what they have to say and encourage their involvement in decisions about their care; - 3. aims to provide a clean, healthy and welcoming hospital environment for patients, visitors and staff; - 4. aims to improve the patient's experience of care provided at its Hospitals and by its services respecting their privacy and preserving their dignity; - 5. will have open and honest communications between staff and patients; - 6. will recognise the contribution of staff by developing and supporting them to do their jobs better, and involving them in decision making; - 7. aims to provide high quality services through working in partnership; - 8. shall exercise its functions effectively, efficiently and economically; - 9. shall respect the rights of the members of the community it serves, its employees and people dealing with the Trust as set out in the Human Rights Act 1998.
+- 1. aims to provide the best possible patient care, based on evidence and in a culture that encourages continuous improvement; - 2. will listen to patients, families and carers (as appropriate) and understand what they have to say and encourage their involvement in decisions about their care; - 3. aims to provide a clean, healthy and welcoming hospital environment for patients, visitors and staff; - 4. aims to improve the patient's experience of care provided at its Hospitals and by its services respecting their privacy and preserving their dignity; - 5. will have open and honest communications between staff and patients, families and carers (as appropriate); - 6. will recognise the contribution of staff by developing and supporting them to do their jobs better, and involving them in decision making; - 7. aims to provide high quality services through working in partnership; - 8. shall exercise its functions effectively, efficiently and economically; - 9. shall respect the rights of the members of the community it serves, its employees and people dealing with the Trust as set out in the Human Rights Act 1998.